-Covid 19 coronavirus: Jacinda Ardern's warning - Don't read too much into zero case day
+Covid 19 coronavirus: Jacinda Ardern's warning despite zero cases, Ashley Bloomfield defends Ministry of Health on Mike Hosking show - 'we do have a heart'

 VIRUS LATEST

-* Judge allows son to visit dying father - PM orders review of 24 other refusals by Health Ministry
+* Judge allows son to visit dying father - PM orders review of 24 refusals by Health Ministry

 * Job crunch - just how bad will unemployment get?